UNIVERSE-HPC/course-material/libraries/pybamm/01_running_pybamm.md

 ## First steps with PyBaMM

-The very first thing we need to do is to import PyBaMM by doing
+The very first thing we need to do is to import PyBaMM

 ```python
 import pybamm